RishabhRD/rs-stl/docs/design.md

 View adaptors like `map` operates over views and consumes the given view.

-See `stl::view` module for more information about views and all supported view adaptors.
+See API Documentation `stl::view` module for more information about views and all supported view adaptors.